surma/surma.dev/content/things/js-to-asc.md

 }
 |||

-More than 100x slower than JavaScript?!
+80x slower than JavaScript?!
 Surely, there is something else going on here.

 ### Runtimes